Rajkumar28072005/QRdecomposition/README.md

 ```
 '''
 Program to QR decomposition using the Gram-Schmidt method
-Developed by: Dhandeeswaran selvakumar
+Developed by: RAJKUMAR G
-RegisterNumber: 23006838
+RegisterNumber: 23003498
 '''
 import numpy as np
 def QR_Decomposition(A):